serverscom/AutomaticMaintenance/docs-additional/Configuration.md

                     -notlike '*-DontMove'}}
 ```

-This host does not use any templates: all its attributes are defined at the host level — that's why it's configuration lacks step commands etc.
+This host does not use any templates: all its attributes are defined at the host level — that's why it's configuration lacks plug-ins etc.